 The 1.7-mile loop trail is a fine spot to walk the dog or go for a run.
 A couple of years ago, when I thought I might become a trail runner, I spent many afternoons here plodding along the trail, leaping over roots and rocks.
 Okay, maybe “leaping” is misleading.
 My trail running career was short lived.
 But for those who do, for real, run trails, this is a nice, beginner-friendly spot.

 It’s also a popular ride for mountain bikers.
 But thanks to those aforementioned roots and rocks – and some hills – the trail wasn’t very friendly to beginner mountain bikers.

-But that changed a few weeks ago when the Winnick Wander trail was officially opened.
+But that changed last summer when the Winnick Wander trail was officially opened.

 The Winnick Wander project was co-led by Jamie Wright, owner of Gorham Bike and Ski, and Jim Tasse of the Bicycle Coalition of Maine.
 A combination of new and old rehabilitated trails, Winnick Wander is a machine-built trail, a method that improves a trail’s ability to hold up to heavy use, reduces maintenance and minimizes the impact of erosion by directing water off the trail.
 Read more about the process and the perks of machine-built trails.

 As a beginner mountain biker myself, I was excited to check it out.
 I hoped to run into a mountain biker or two on the trail, so I could get a couple of photos of the trails in action.
 To my delight, there were lots of walkers and riders making use of it – including a handful of dads and their kids mountain biking together.